 Period emergency kit

-This is something every menstruator needs, especially if it's your very first period!
-You can easily just throw it in your bag or purse, so if you get your period while you’re at school or out, or recognize the signs your period is coming, you won’t have to scramble.
+This is something every menstruator needs, especially if it's their very first period!
+You can easily just throw it in their bag or purse, so if they get their period while at school or out, or recognize the signs their period is coming, they won’t have to scramble.
 Here's our guide to building a period emergency kit.

 Why do I get a period every month?